ngmysamuel/IS4151-SmartFridge/README.md

+# Smart Fridge Repo README

+## Important notes on setting up
+1. fork this repo and do pull requests, we can code review the updates together
+2. open issues and have code related communications on github

+## React Frontend

+`cd web_dashboard` directory, do `yarn install` to init the react app, followed by `yarn start`, go to port 65432 and preview the development.

+## Main Server REST API
 In addition to all the commands Dr Tan mentioned in the lecture 8, you'll need to run the following:
 <br>
 <br>